-This week we go Off the Cuff with entrepreneur and music manager Kenny Hamilton.
-Kenny reveals how the COVID-19 environment has impacted him as a music producer and what he his doing to maintain his physical, emotional and mental health during these challenging times.
+This week we go off the cuff with entrepreneur and music manager Kenny Hamilton.
+Kenny reveals how the COVID-19 environment has impacted him as a music producer and what he is doing to maintain his physical, emotional, and mental health during these challenging times.

 In this interview, Kenny discusses the following issues:

 - The need for quality music during these challenging times

 - How Kenny’s time in the military helped him develop the mental strength and discipline to help him in his post-military life.

 - The importance of focusing on the things you can control.

 - The ability to ‘see through the smoke’.

 - The personal and business shifts he has made as a result of the pandemic environment.

 - How he is combining Playstation with his physical workouts.

 - How to stand in the current crowded online environment.